eclipse/omr.website/starter/whatisomr.md

 - A **SOM++ Smalltalk** runtime has been modified to use Eclipse OMR components.
 - An experimental version of **CPython** using Eclipse OMR components has been created but is not currently available in the open.
 (Our focus has been on getting this code out into the open.)

-**Licenses:** All Eclipse OMR project materials are made available under the Eclipse Public License V1.0 and the Apache 2.0 license.
-You can choose which license you wish to follow.
-Please see our LICENSE file for more details.
+**Licenses:** All Eclipse OMR project materials are made available under the Eclipse Public License v2.0 or the Apache License v2.0.
+In addition, this source code may also be made available under the following Secondary Licenses when the conditions for such availability set forth in the Eclipse Public License v2.0 are satisfied: GNU General Public License, version 2 with the GNU Classpath Exception and GNU General Public License, version 2 with the OpenJDK Assembly Exception.